+Religion is an aspect of culture.
+Its something that people learn rather than something that people are born with.
+While it's an identifiable aspect of culture, it's not an easily separable aspect of culture.
+All aspects of a culture get some religion in them and religion gets all other aspects of the culture.
 At our most primitive, the earliest humans made no distinction between religion, law, history, and daily life.
 These were entwined with each other, undifferentiated, inseparable, and self-apparent.
 Every action had some possibility to interact with the spiritual world, and so every action had some element of religiosity.
 One simply could not exist outside the spiritual world any more than one could exist flying off the ground.

 What united such people is their narrative about what those magical-spiritual were, what they meant, and how best to interact with them safely.
 So at a minimum, a religion is a communal set of beliefs for making sense of the world and for understanding our place in it.

 Community is at the heart of religion.
 One person does not constitute a religion.
 The elements of religion are communicable between one person and the next, and between one generation and the next.
 That makes a religion learnable.
 A religion may be so complex that no one person knows everything, but as a community, the sum of their knowledge will constitute the sum of their religion.

 The community of a religion may be small, such as a single town or village, large, such as an Imperial State Cult, dispersed, with beliefs holding them in common, or centralized, with beliefs managed by experts.

 There’s also a few things that religion is not.